 An international bulletin for hitchhikers and drivers to find each other.

 iCarpool offers state of the art real-time ride sharing tools available on smartphones. iCarpool has pioneered cascading matching – this allows existing recurring (regular schedule) carpools and vanpools, planned one time trip carpools and event carpools to match with real-time users.

-Lyft is a friendly, safe, and affordable transportation option.
+Lyft is a friendly and affordable transportation option.
 Just tap a button and in minutes you’ll be riding in the front seat with a new friend.
-Lyft is currently available in San Francisco, LA and Seattle, and we’ll be coming to your neighborhood very soon.
+However, if you are to experience difficulties such as a crash during your journey, you may need to get in contact with someone like a lyft accident lawyer, as they can help you if you find yourself in any kind of legal battle due to an event occurring in a Lyft.
+Anyway, Lyft is currently available in San Francisco, LA and Seattle, and will be coming to your neighborhood very soon.
 Download the app today!

 MetroPool provides free commuter services to employers and commuters with the support of the Connecticut and New York Departments of Transportation.
 Services are available to commuters traveling to destinations in Fairfield County, Connecticut; and Westchester, Rockland, Orange, Putnam, Dutchess, and Ulster Counties in New York.
 MetroPool encourages the use of transportation alternatives such as carpooling, vanpooling, riding the bus or train, bicycling, walking, compressed work weeks and telecommuting.